haiksgithub/instagram/readme.md

     1. If you are going to use Latte, change to the light theme.
     2. Otherwise, select dark theme.
 4. [Click here](https://github.com/haiksgithub/catppuccin-instagram/raw/main/catppuccin-instagram.user.css) to install the user style.
+5. If you are using Firefox, go to `about:config` and set `layout.css.has-selector.enabled` to `true`.

 ## TODO